MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 ### Population Annealing

 Aims to alleviate the susceptibility of the Metropolis Algorithm to rough cost landscapes by simulating a population of metropolis walkers, which continuously consolidates search efforts around favorable states.
-[TBD - SUPPORTED HARDWARE?]
+This target is available on CPUs.
 For more information, go to the [Microsoft QIO provider reference page](xref:microsoft.quantum.optimization.population-annealing).

 ### Parallel Tempering